How To Livestream The Apple Event In September 2023 That'll Unveil The iPhone 15, Watch Series 9

 Where can you watch the September 2023 Apple Event live?

-Starting at 10:30 PM IST on September 12, Apple will be livestreaming the event across the globe.
+Starting at 12 AM BKT on September 13, Apple will be livestreaming the event across the globe.

 The easiest way to catch the live stream would be to head over to Apple’s YouTube channel.
 Those using Apple devices such as the iPhone, iPad and Macbook can watch the livestream in higher definition by heading over to Apple TV.
 Note that the live stream will be available to watch for free across all channels.